ignite/cli/docs/guide/blog/comment-blog.md

 # Add comments to Blog

-In this tutorial, you will create a new message module called comment.
-The module will let you read and write comments to the existing blog blockchain.
+In this tutorial, you will create a new message to add a comment to a blog post.
+You will be implementing logic for writing comments to the blockchain as well as querying for blog posts with associated comments.

-You can only add comments to a post which is no older than 100 Blocks.
+You can only add comments to a post that is no older than 100 blocks.

 **Note:** This value has been hard coded to a low number for rapid testing.
 You can increase it to a greater number to achieve longer period of time before commenting is stopped.